magento/merchdocs/src/getting-started/contribute.md

 Our User Guide is open source and hosted in a [public-facing repository on GitHub][1], where you can submit changes through pull requests (PRs).
 This open source approach to documentation has many advantages:

-- An open and transparent process to cultivate the most helpful content about using Adobe COmmerce and Magento Open Source
+- An open and transparent process to cultivate the most helpful content about using Adobe Commerce and Magento Open Source
 - Continuous updates and publishing for content improvements and changes
 - Ongoing collaboration between customers, partners, our product teams, and our documentation team